bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 As this is different from the semantics usually associated with the terms _subtype_ and _supertype_ this novel kind of relation is called _specialisation_ / _generalisation_.
-A _derived_ type is said to be a specialisation of a more general type - or vice versa - a type another type is derived from is said to be the generalisation of the more special, derived type.
+A _derived_ type is said to be a specialisation of a more general type - or vice versa - any type another type is derived from is said to be the generalisation of of that type.

 The fundamental difference is well illustrated by the observation that types are related in a _hierarchy_ (more precisely in a [DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph)) while values (actual instances) do not have such relations.
-A value of formal type `A` is always an instance of actual type `A`, consequently formal and actual value types are always identical, a distinction unnecessary.
+A value of formal type `A` is always an instance of actual type `A`.
+Consequently formal and actual value types are always identical, a distinction is unnecessary.

-In contrast to implementation inheritance a specialisation is a strictly more _narrow_ type than its generalisation.
+In contrast to implementation inheritance a specialisation is a strictly more _limited_ type than its generalisation.
 It can neither add state nor can it widen the range or change the nature of possible values.
 The set of all possible values of a specialisation `B` is a strict subset of the set of possible values of a generalisation `A`.
-Yet any value in the set the of more special type `B` can appear (at least) in the two flavours, that of `A` and that of `B`.
+Yet any value in the set the of more special type `B` can appear (at least) in two flavours, that of `A` and that of `B`.
 The data of such a value however is indistinguishable for `A` and `B` but it might be typed as `A` in one context and as `B` in another as given by a program.

 When `B` is generalised to `A` its value (instance) is simply passed along as `A`.
 It effectively _became_ an `A` and will be treated as such from then on.
-Whereas a specialisation from `A` to `B` the value is (bound) checked for the more narrow specification of `B` before it can be passed along as a `B`.
+Whereas a specialisation from `A` to `B` the value needs to be checked for the more limited specification of `B` before it can be passed along as a `B`.
-Actual allocation or instantiation of another value is not necessary.
+Actual allocation or instantiation of a new value is not necessary as values do not need or have a reference to their type since it is statically known from the formal type declaration.
-A specialisation though can be impossible for some values in `A` not just for the reason that the set of possible `A`s contains values that aren't members of the set of possible `B`s. `B` could also be constraint in further ways that are orthogonal to the constraints of `A`.
+So while any `B` can become a `A` it is unclear if a `A` can become a `B`.
-So while any `B` is an `A` only some `A`s can become `B`s.
-Therefore the generalisation from `B` to `A` is a implicit _noop_ but a specialisation from `A` to `B` has to be _demanded_ explicitly and could fail at runtime.
+Therefore a generalisation from `B` to `A` is a implicit _noop_ but a specialisation from `A` to `B` has to be _demanded_ explicitly as it could fail at runtime.

 It could be said that types _carry_ static properties of values.
 A value that has been proven to conform to the properties of a type can be specialised to